 While intimidating in size, a whale shark’s diet consists primarily of plankton, and use a method called filter-feeding to catch their prey.
 They swim with their mouths wide open in order to catch large amounts of their tiny prey.
 Historically, it was incredibly rare to ever encounter a whale shark but one place in Cebu in the town of Tan-awan, Oslob is one of the few places in the world where you can swim and interact with these gentle giants.

 Just a few meters away from the shore we finally spotted a really big whale shark, so I started putting on my dive fins and mask in my excitement then I finally went down the open water and swam with amazing sea creatures.
 I suddenly found myself face to face with not just one whale shark but around 3 to 4 at a time, skimming the surface layer of the water and feeding on plankton as they opened their mouths to feed.
-I was ecstatic I was over the moon to swim with such huge creature.
+I was ecstatic I was over the moon to swim with such a huge creature.
 To be able to approach it and get so close to it was just a mind-blowing experience.

 Anyone who will swim with these incredible behemoths will tell you that swimming next to them is nothing short of incredible.
 Swimming with the whale sharks has ranked as one of my most unforgettable experiences in traveling and truly a bucket list event.
 According to the bangkero (boatman), the waters in that area is around 30 ft deep at most.
 Because of this, most whale sharks you will encounter here are younger and smaller compared to the whale sharks you will encounter in places like Donsol in Sorsogon.
-The biggest I encountered that day was probably just under 20 ft but still big enough to make me feel amazed by the beauty of this magnificent creature.
+The biggest I encountered that day was probably just under 20 ft but it was still big enough to make me feel amazed by the beauty of this magnificent creature.

 If you were able to get the chance to take photos of the whale sharks during your trip be sure to log any photos taken at whaleshark.org as there is still little known about these elusive creatures, so a photo-identification library helps marine biologists analyse sighting data to learn more about their movements.